roman-gravit/Git-Manual/README.md

 #### Detached HEAD ####

 In rare cases, the HEAD file does NOT contain a branch reference, but a SHA-1 value of a specific revision.
 This happens when you checkout a specific commit, tag, or remote branch.
 Your repository is then in a state called **Detached HEAD**

+#### How to fix a *detached head*

+Create a new branch from the detached HEAD state.

-## 11. Git log
+## 12. Git log

 Show commit logs.
 The output is given in reverse chronological order by default.